-- Timezones — the time I spent re-re-re-re-re-checking my timezone calculus this summer really added up. having an agenda that is not easy to navigate is already a common pain point for attendees (whether in-person or virtual).
+- Timezones — the time I spent re-re-re-re-re-checking my timezone calculus this year really added up.
+Having an agenda that is not easy to navigate is already a common pain point for attendees (whether in-person or virtual).
 But — if you want to really benefit from the larger, international audience that you can attract during a virtual event, it’s essential to make it easy for attendees and speakers to be able to quickly parse what that schedule means for their timezone.

 - Embracing global influence — conferences like DevRelCon Earth scheduled each full day of events to be hosted by a different city around the world, in that region’s timezone.
 Additionally, they made each day truly themed around the host city.
 Although I wasn’t able to make it to Tokyo day, I was able to overlap with several European, African, and US cities, and therefore was exposed to unique themes and challenges faced by technologists in each of those locations.

-- Financial aid — more and more, I’m seeing conferences that work with sponsors getting creative with where those funds go.
+- Financial aid — more and more, I’m seeing conferences that normally work with sponsors getting more creative with where those funds go.
 Companies are finding that it still pays to be listed as a sponsor.
 And, without needing to spend many thousands on a venue, food, and swag, conference organizers are finding that they can afford to provide aid in the form of scholarships to paid activities (like trainings).
-Other virtual events I’ve participated in give options for speakers to donate their honorarium to a cause (of their choice or selected by the event), since they won’t need it for travel expenses.
+Other virtual events I’ve participated in give options for speakers to donate their honorarium to a cause (of their choice or selected by the event organizers), since they won’t need it for travel expenses.

 DIFFERENT LEARNING & COMMUNICATION STYLES

-“Traditional” conference formats don’t always work for everyone.
+“Traditional” conference formats don’t work for everyone.
 Virtual events are an opportunity to provide a more inclusive range of options for different learning and communication styles.

 - Talk playback — being able to stop and replay parts of a technical talk while still being relatively in time with the rest of the conference can make knowledge share easier for everyone.
 This can be particularly true though for those with “non-default” learning styles, those who are newer to tech, or anyone who just needs to hear that last part again without getting left out of the general flow of the live event.

 - Well-structured breakout sessions — for many of us, both the desire, and the struggle to make meaningful connections over virtual platforms is a well-known issue.
-For this, I specifically polled attendees who for various reasons felt intimidated or uncomfortable interacting with strangers at tech conferences.
-The most common themes I received was that this was usually (but not always) exacerbated by the virtual format.
+For this, I specifically polled attendees who, for various reasons, felt intimidated or uncomfortable interacting with strangers at tech conferences.
+The most common themes I received was that this was usually (but not always) made worse by the virtual format.
 However, consistent feedback was that they were much more likely to voluntarily attend (and ended up enjoying) social events that were well explained ahead of time, had a clear structure, and the opportunity to connect in smaller groups.
 Icebreaker Video is a great example of a platform that provides an easy and less awkward way to break people out and prompt more comfortable conversation.